Should I Move To

 Verdict by lifestyle profile — same data, different priorities.

-Casa Grande is a less obvious fit for young professionals.
-It earns a Score of 22/100 (grade F) on the young professionals profile.
-Especially strong on affordability (46/100), weakest on climate (1/100).
+Casa Grande is a tougher sell for young professionals.
+It earns 22/100 (grade F) on the young professionals profile.
+Strongest on affordability (46/100); weakest on climate (1/100).

-Casa Grande, Arizona has an overall UrbRank Score of 23/100 (grade F), ranked #993 nationally.
-The score is a weighted average across affordability, safety, climate, walkability, jobs, environment, and education.
+Casa Grande, Arizona pulls a 23/100 overall on the UrbRank Score (grade F), currently ranked #993 nationally.
+The composite weights seven lifestyle dimensions: affordability, safety, climate, walkability, jobs, environment, and education.

-Casa Grande has a population of 55,186, with 21% of adults 25+ holding a bachelor's degree or higher and a median age of 36.
+Casa Grande has about 55,186 residents, 21% of adults 25+ holding a bachelor's degree or higher with a median age of 36.

-Use UrbRank's comparison tool to put Casa Grande side-by-side with any other US city — housing costs, salaries, demographics, and quality of life metrics displayed together.
-The leaderboard pages also show how Casa Grande ranks for families, retirees, remote workers, and young professionals.
+Use UrbRank's comparison tool to put Casa Grande head-to-head against any other US city — housing, salaries, demographics, and quality-of-life metrics side by side.
+The leaderboard pages also show how Casa Grande stacks up for families, retirees, remote workers, and young professionals specifically.

 Every US city is scored 0-100 on seven dimensions using public data from the US Census Bureau, Bureau of Labor Statistics, FBI Crime Data Explorer, EPA Air Quality System, NOAA NCEI, and Walk Score.
 Each dimension is a percentile rank against every other city — so a score of 80 means the city is in the top 20% nationally on that dimension.